Updated April 11, 2023

 Docker Containers are Everywhere

 Today’s Docker containers exist everywhere, starting from Linux OS to datacenters.
-The huge success of Docker container in Linux world, Microsoft also partnerships with Docker to bring containers and its functionality to Windows Server.
+With the huge success of Docker container in the Linux world, Microsoft also partnerships with Docker to bring containers and their functionality to Windows Server.
 Public cloud providers also provide Container as a Service like EKS by AWS, AKS by Azure and GKE by Google.
 We can even run Docker on Raspberry Pi.
 Serverless computing is also backed by Docker Containers.

 Docker Containers Vs. Virtual Machines

 |Docker Containers||Virtual Machines|